lucasmolinari/unlocker-EX/README.md

 - en-US:
 - How to use:
-  - Download main.py and functions.py
+  - Download all the files, including subfolders
-  - Create a folder containg the .py files and the Excel Workbooks you want to unlock.
+  - Run 'main.py'
-  - Run main.py
+  - Select the workbook and press 'unlock'
-  - The original workbooks won't be changed, a unlocked copy will be available in the same folder when the process is finished.
+  - The original workbooks won't be changed, in the end of the process you can choose where the unlocked workbook can be saved.